 What was the inspiration behind the collection?

-For fall/winter 2016, I explored the femininity and the darkness seen in the atmospheric photographs of Deborah Turbeville and Charlotte Rampling's character in the cult film 'The Night Porter'.
+For autumn/winter 2016, I explored the femininity and the darkness seen in the atmospheric photographs of Deborah Turbeville and Charlotte Rampling's character in the cult film 'The Night Porter'.

 The new collection feels darker than previous collections.
 Was this a conscious decision?